Last Updated on March 21, 2021 by Julia Wilson

 Tuna is safe to feed as an occasional treat, but mustn’t be fed regularly, as it can lead to a condition known as Steatitis or Yellow Fat Disease.

-Xylitol is a sugar substitute which is found in a number of products including sugar-free gum and sweets, peanut butter and toothpaste.
-When consumed by dogs it causes a sudden release of insulin which can lead to hypoglycemia (low blood sugar), while it doesn’t appear to have the same effect on cats, we cannot be 100% sure, and it is therefore safer to keep xylitol away from all pets.
+Xylitol is a sugar substitute that is found in several products including sugar-free gum and sweets, peanut butter and toothpaste.
+When consumed by dogs it causes a sudden release of insulin which can lead to hypoglycemia (low blood sugar), while it doesn’t appear to have the same effect on cats, we cannot be 100% sure, and it is, therefore, safer to keep xylitol away from all pets.

 Raw dough can expand in the stomach which causes bloating and discomfort.

 - Spoiled or mouldy food, if it has gone off, don’t give it to your cat.